YOU'RE $19.99 AWAY FROM FREE SHIPPING!

 Flip the barbell over and you get the inverse belly piercing.
 This is like the curved barbell, except it’s a bottom belly piercing and it isn’t curved.

-Then we have the belly button ring.
+Then we have the dangle belly button ring.
 This is a dangling piercing, usually with an ornament attached to the tip of the ring.

 This is for those that have an outie — a belly button that is popping out.
 It’s called the true navel piercing.